coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 fails this Wisdom check in successive rounds receives a +6 bonus on subsequent checks until he or she succeeds.

-**Time:** The rate of time's passage can vary on different planes, though it remains constant within any particular plane.
+**Time:** The rate of time’s passage can vary on different planes, though it remains constant within any particular plane.
 Time is always subjective for the viewer.
 The same subjectivity applies to various planes.
-Travelers may discover that they'll pick up or lose time while moving among the planes, but from their point of view, time always passes naturally.
+Travelers may discover that they’ll pick up or lose time while moving among the planes, but from their point of view, time always passes naturally.